kacperzuk/bigchaindb/docs/root/source/data-models/transaction-model.md

     See the page about [Crypto-Conditions and Fulfillments](crypto-conditions.html).
     - `operation`: String representation of the operation being performed (currently either "CREATE", "TRANSFER" or "GENESIS").
 It determines how the transaction should be validated.
 	- `asset`: Definition of the digital asset.
 See next section.
-    - `metadata`:
-        - `id`: UUID version 4 (random) converted to a string of hex digits in standard form.
-        - `data`: Can be any JSON document.
-It may be empty in the case of a transfer transaction.
+    - `metadata`: Can be any JSON document.

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
 They're just hidden inside the `fulfillment` string of each fulfillment.
 A creation transaction is signed by the node that created it.
 A transfer transaction is signed by whoever currently controls or owns it.